What is EHS training?

 How do you do training right?

 As you’ve probably guessed from the title, we’re going to answer those questions and more in this article.
-If you’re new to workplace safety training, unsure what training OSHA requires, want to optimize worker training at your organization, or all of the above, you’ve come to the right place.
+If you’re new to environmental health and safety (EHS), unsure about EHS management systems, curious about what training OSHA requires, want to optimize your workplace safety training, or need help with safety compliance, you’ve come to the right place.
+This guide discusses what EHS training involves and how to effectively implement it in your organization.

 EHS stands for environment, health, and safety.
-We’re talking about how to keep people safe while they do their jobs.
-EHS encompasses everything from accident prevention and incident response to the use of personal protective equipment (PPE), safety data sheet (SDS) management, Occupational Health and Safety Administration (OSHA) reporting, and more.
+We’re talking about creating a culture of safety and protecting both employees and the environment from harm.
+EHS can mean everything from accident prevention and incident response to the use of personal protective equipment (PPE), safety data sheet (SDS) management, Occupational Health and Safety Administration (OSHA) reporting, and more.

-And yet injuries and illnesses happen, OSHA gets involved, and organizations pay the price.
-In 2018 and 2019, the federal agency and its 22 State Plans conducted over 100,000 inspections and found numerous violations and safety hazards.
-Throughout industries, states, and organizations, incidents continue to happen and workers face life-threatening conditions daily.
+And yet illnesses, accidents and injuries happen, OSHA gets involved, and organizations pay the price.
+In 2018 and 2019, the federal agency and its 22 State Plans conducted over 100,000 inspections and found numerous violations and potential hazards in the workplace.
+Throughout industries, states, and organizations, incidents continue to happen and workers face life-threatening conditions in their work environment daily.

 What gives?
 Well, as it turns out, EHS isn’t a no-brainer, but… a big-brainer?
 A yes-brainer?
 It’s complicated and getting more complicated by the day.
 It certainly doesn’t happen automatically.